LimaVM/StartOrcamentos/LOGICA_DO_APP.md

    - Busca o orçamento pelo ID
    - Busca o template selecionado na pasta `templates/`
    - Substitui as variáveis do template pelos dados do orçamento (mesmo processo do HTML)
-   - Gera um arquivo PDF a partir do HTML usando a biblioteca html-pdf-node
+   - Gera um arquivo PDF a partir do HTML usando o Puppeteer
    - Salva o PDF na pasta `public/pdfs/` com nome baseado no ID do orçamento
    - Atualiza o orçamento no JSON com a URL do PDF gerado
    - Retorna a URL do PDF e o nome do arquivo para o frontend